aaron4415/noSqlToSqlSMT/README.md

   "a1_1_a": "c",
   "a1_1_d": "something"
 }

-Drawback: Not suitable for large arrays.
+Drawback: Becomes unwieldy if arrays have many elements.

 Option 2: Change‑Stream Normalization

 Emit each array element as a separate Kafka record and load into its own Oracle table.

 Requires additional sink transformations or separate connectors per array field.

-Option 3: Custom SMT in Go
+Option 3: Custom SMT / Connector
-Emits individual row events for array elements

 Write a Go‑based SMT (avoiding Java) to transform arrays or nested docs into row‑based events.